The easy way to book a reliable London 'Man with a Van'

 Do I Need to Empty Drawers for Movers?

-A question that regularly pops up when moving home is whether you can leave your dresser or chest of drawers full of clothes and your usual stuff, or if it's best to empty the drawers out before the removal men or man and van arrives.
+A question that often arises when moving home is whether you can leave your dresser or chest of drawers full of clothes and your usual stuff, or if it's best to empty the drawers out before the removal men or man and van arrives.

 As usual the answer depends on a few things so we need to analyse each option in detail to find out whether it's best to leave your drawers full, empty them or remove them completely!